Lightstreamer/Lightstreamer-example-HelloWorld-adapter-dotnet/README.md

 <br>
 In this specific example we will leverage the <b>Lightstreamer .NET Standard Adapter API</b> library.
 So, let's recap... the Proxy Data Adapter converts from a Java interface to TCP sockets, and the .NET Standard library converts from TCP sockets to a .NET interface.
 <br>
-The full API references for the languages covered in this tutorial are available from [.NET API reference for Adapters](http://www.lightstreamer.com/docs/adapter_dotnet_api/index.html)
+The full API references for the languages covered in this tutorial are available from [.NET Standard API reference for Adapters](https://lightstreamer.com/api/ls-dotnetstandard-adapter/latest/frames.html?frmname=topic&frmfile=index.html)

 ### Dig the Code